whosken/analytics-mvp/README.md

 To execute the code, config.yaml should be populated with appropriate credentials.
 These include:

-- Redis host url (Heroku addon RedisToGo)
 - CouchDB host url (Heroku addon Cloudant)
+- IronIO Token and Project ID (Heroku addon IronMQ)
 - Twitter Developer credentials
-- IronIO Token and Project ID